 I'm always surprised when people ask me, "Are you still writing?"

-I smile, say yes, and hand them a postcard or brochure of my latest book.
+I smile, say yes, and hand them a postcard or bookmark of my latest book.

 How could I stop writing?
 It's too much fun.